Political representation: Views of political representation

 Under Andrew Rehfeld's general theory of representation, a person is considered a representative as long as the particular group they represent judges them as such.
 In any case of political representation, there are representatives, the represented, a selection agent, a relevant audience and rules by which the relevant judge whether a person is a representative.
 Representatives are those who are selected by a selection agent from a larger set of qualified individuals who are then judged to representatives by a relevant audience using particular rules of judgement.
 The rules by which a relevant audience judges whether a person is a representative can be either democratic or non-democratic.
 In a case where the selection agent, relevant audience and the represented are the same and the rules of judgment are democratic (e.g. elections), the familiar democratic case of political representation arises and where they are not, undemocratic cases arise.

 Units of representation

 Representation by population

-This is the preferred (and far more common) method for democratic countries, where elected representatives will be chosen by similarly-sized groups of voters.
-The shortened term "rep-by-pop" is used in Britain whereas "one person, one vote" is more common in the U.S.
+This is the preferred (and very common) method for democratic countries, where elected representatives will be chosen by similarly-sized groups of voters defined by single-member districts.
+This is expressed commonly by the term "one person, one vote" in the US, and is commonly used to apply to equality between the many single-member districts that divide the country.
+The votes-to-seat ratio is commonly based on local census records of population.
+However even where districts are very equal in size, under the first-past-the-post electoral system, elected members receive wide variation of votes cast, due to varying number of voters within the population, varying voter turn-out rate, and varying percentage of votes cast that are necessary to win a plurality, from district to district.

+The associated shortened term "rep-by-pop" is used in Canada, where it means that each province is given the number of seats in the House of Commons that is equal to its portion of Canada's population.
+Where the election system used is not proportional as to parties, such as first-past-the-post voting, the House of Commons may still exhibit degree of disproportionality as to party representation, even if each province has its fair share of seats.